 Enjoy these family-friendly art-making activities at home.

-Visit the UMFA on the Third Saturday of every month for free admission and art-making.
-See upcoming events here.
+Visit the UMFA on the third Saturday of every month for free admission and art-making.
+See upcoming in-person events here.

 Leard unique ideas from photography in the exhibition Space Maker to help turn your photographs into art.

 Many of the artworks in Black Refractions: Highlights from The Studio Museum in Harlem tell a personal story of Americans of African descent.
 Artwork can tell a story through images and patterns.
 Get inspiration either online or in the Museum from artworks that use pattern and pictures.
 Then, at home, create your own artwork using magazines, newspapers, cereal boxes and other art supplies to create a collage.